oduerr/dl-playground/python/HelloCaffe/README.md

 Disclaimer this is just to see how caffee works.
 The training and testset are much to small.
-Further we set the training set equal the testset which is dump.
+Further we set the training set equal the testset which is dumb.

 ### Training the model